 Overview of entrepreneurship as an economic development strategy.
 Includes community support systems for entrepreneurs.
 Three lecture hours per week.
-Credit: 3 semester hours

 BUSG 1341 Small Business Financing

 An overview of business financing options and capital markets.
 Students will be able to estimate required funding for new businesses and understand financing needs for expansion of existing businesses.
 Operations financing, risk management, and tax matters will also be addressed.
 Three lecture hours per week.